SonicExE404/Social_Checker/README.md

 ```

 # Social_Checker
-just a simple tool for bug hunters to check unclaimed social accounts for (Social Media Account Takeover) bug.
+just a simple tool for bug hunters written with python to check unclaimed social accounts for (Social Media Account Takeover) bug.

 # social Media
 For now the tool can detect unclaimed :